ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 <!--more-->

-{{% table "census-data.csv" "census-horace" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Horace" %}}
+{{% table "/static/data/census-data.csv" "census-horace" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Horace" %}}

 Horace is the single biggest mystery in the family, all the more so because his death seems to be a pivotal event in the family's history: